Lewisham Local

 Key Takeaways for Grant Writers

-• Lewisham-focused only: All programs exclusively serve organizations and residents within the London Borough of Lewisham
+• Lewisham-focused only: All programmes exclusively serve organisations and residents within the London Borough of Lewisham

-• Partnership model: Lewisham Local administers grant programs funded by Lewisham Council rather than distributing from their own endowment
+• Partnership model: Lewisham Local administers grant programmes funded by Lewisham Council rather than distributing from their own endowment

-• Time-limited programs: Watch for announcements of new funding rounds rather than expecting continuously open applications
+• Time-limited programmes: Watch for announcements of new funding rounds rather than expecting continuously open applications

 • Strong application discipline required: Late submissions are not considered; attention to detail and following instructions precisely is essential

-• Support available: Lewisham Local employs Community Fundraisers to support organizations with grant applications and runs the Friday Fundraising Club (1-2pm weekly)
+• Support available: Lewisham Local employs Community Fundraisers to support organisations with grant applications and runs the Friday Fundraising Club (1-2pm weekly)

 • Asset-based approach valued: Projects that involve collaboration across sectors and leverage community assets align with Lewisham Local's philosophy